FREQUENTLY ASKED QUESTIONS

 All men's UCI WorldTour teams must compete in the Santos Tour Down Under, and the women's WorldTour teams are invited.
 These teams, along with the national team, make up the Santos Tour Down Under peloton.
 Each team has seven riders.

-In 2024 there is six men's stages plus a separate city criterium, and three women's stages.
+In 2025 there are six men's stages plus a city Down Under Classic, and three women's stages.

 The Santos Tour Down Under is sanctioned by the UCI and is staged according to the UCI WorldTour guidelines.